 Squash Sponge Pie bakes into light and tasty layers, each with a different texture.
 This lighter version of pumpkin pie, aka Grandma’s Squash Pie, is a family tradition started by my grandma who lived her whole life on a farm in Indiana.

 At Thanksgiving, we always had two kinds of pumpkin pie.
 One was the traditional recipe on the back of the pumpkin can and Grandma’s pumpkin pie.
-Her pie was a sort of mildly spiced custard with layers using only a couple spoonfuls of pumpkin.
+Her pie was a sort of mildly spiced custard with layers.
+Only a couple spoonfuls of pumpkin were required.
 It has come to be known as squash pie in our family because we use a baby food jar of squash so we don’t have to waste a can of pumpkin.

 It is my dad’s favorite dessert.
 I made it for him this past weekend on the occasion of his 91st birthday.
-Although guests are often put off by the name, it is full of memories and good taste in our family so we would rather not share anyway.
+Although guests are often put off by the name, it is full of memories and good flavors in our family, so we would rather not share anyway.